A Guide to Spray Booth Filters

 To maintain the longevity of the spray booth system, it is essential to establish a regular maintenance schedule.
 Regular inspection is the first step in maintaining spray booth filters.

-These high-performance filters can last up to a year before needing replacement but should still be monitored periodically for saturation levels.
-It is important to keep accurate records of filter replacements, inspections, and any maintenance performed.
+These high-performance filters can last up to a year before needing replacement but should still periodically for saturation levels.
+It is important to keep accurate records of filter replacements, inspections, and maintenance.
+Proper maintenance and regular replacement of spray booth filters are essential for maintaining optimal air quality, efficiency, and safety.

 Conclusion